-Did you celebrate Giving Tuesday?
+Did you know that today is Giving Tuesday?

 It’s a really simple concept: give.